-From the Desk of Clearissa Coward’s Command Center/Divinely Organized
+From the Desk of Clearissa Coward’s Command Center – A Cozy Lifestyle

 Ten Steps To An Organized Household – Getting Starting

-This article was featured on BlogHer.
-It is a great how-to to get and keep your household organized.
-I guarantee that if you will follow Ten Steps to an Organized household in this article your home will be organized and without overwhelming you.
+This article is chocked full of ideas to get and keep your household organized.
+I guarantee that if you will follow the Ten Steps to an Organized household in this article your home will be organized and you can do it without feeling overwhelmed.
 Being organized is a process and once the process is mastered, anyone can live an organized and uncluttered life.
-Read the article in its entirety and put the ten steps into action and your family and your home will thank you.
+Read the article in its entirety and put the ten steps into action and your family will thank you and your organized home will make you feel relaxed and cozy.

 Your son’s basketball uniform has not been laundered and he has a game in an hour.
 Your daughter has a field trip tomorrow and you can’t find the permission form.
 The family pet missed yet another grooming appointment and you haven’t a clue what to prepare for dinner with the meager fixings in the pantry.
 Sound familiar?
 I know, I know, I have taken it a bit over the top, but I’m certain most of us have experienced at least one or more of these scenarios if not all.
 You could even be telling yourself – that’s life and it is what it is, But it is not the way it has to be.